qw0er/CopyDepends/README.md

 # Introduction
-Copy-depends is a tool to copy depends
+CopyDepends is a Linux tool to copy the dynamic dependencies of an executable to a specified directory.
-Can exclude system librariy (excludelist by https://github.com/AppImageCommunity/pkg2appimage/blob/master/excludelist)
+It can automatically exclude common system libraries (using the [AppImage excludelist](https://github.com/AppImageCommunity/pkg2appimage/blob/master/excludelist)).

 # Usage
-copy-depends [options] \<executable> \<output Directory>
+copy-depends [options] \<executable> \<output-directory>

 # Install